microsoft/WhatTheHack/xxx-PowerPlatformBasic/Coach/Solution-01.md

 Discussion points are the list 1 - 5
 - Ensure they create a Power Platform trial - with a database
 - Need to add a Learning Resource link for creating a trial
-- Ensure users use in-private/incognito and to not use the default - create a new environment
+- Ensure users use in-private/incognito or create a new bprofile in their browser (to not use the default browser to create a new environment)
 - Do not use your corporate license/environment for the hack
 - Create a unique tenant name such as: ppwth2022TeamXX